ManishPaneri/Swift-DevOps-Pipeline/README.md

 ## Contribution:
 - Interested in contributing?
 Start with issues in the Pipeline issue tracker.
 - The project embraces a decoupled and atomic design, making it easy to contribute and extend.

-For more detailed instructions and information, refer to the documentation.
-Contributions and feedback are encouraged.